rodrigues177/Q00118/README.md

 <img src="images/ML_SCLF_Architecture.png" alt="SCLF Architecture" width="280" height="250">

-We used our best kNN (with 3 neighbours) and SVM (with "poly" as kernel).
-Our final estimator is a logistic regression, because it outputs probabilities instead of only classifications.
+We used our best kNN (with 3 neighbours) and SVM (with kernel="poly").
+We choose logistic regression as our final estimator because it outputs probabilities instead of only classifications.
 With probabilities we can plot the ROC curve and change the threshold (in our case, a false negative is worse then a false positive).

 ## Experimental Design
 **Permutation Importance:**